 - Prospective students who have (a) not yet been accepted to John Carroll or (b) have been accepted but have not yet started taking classes, should apply to the IBH Specialization at the same time as they are applying for admission to the Clinical Mental Health Counseling program.
 This allows us to concurrently notify you of your acceptance to both John Carroll and the IBH Specialization.
-In addition to completing the online application (below), prospective students will be required to interview with MCMS (in addition to the standard John Carroll interview).
-Interviews with MCMS staff are scheduled on the same day as the John Carroll group interviews.

 Students currently enrolled in the Clinical Mental Health Counseling Program may apply to the IBH Specialization during the same semester they are applying for practicum.
 The application deadlines are: November 1st for Spring semester Practicum start and April 1st for Fall semester Practicum start.